reactos/reactos/README.md

 ### Bootable images

 To build a bootable CD image run `ninja bootcd` from the build directory.
-This will create a CD image with a filename, `bootcd.iso`, in the top directory.
+This will create a CD image with a filename `bootcd.iso`.

 See ["Building ReactOS"](http://www.reactos.org/wiki/Building_ReactOS) for more details.